 Gego.
 The Architecture of an Artist

 With “Gego.
-The Architecture of an Artist” the Kunstmuseum Stuttgart is already dedicating the second exhibition to the artist Gertrud Goldschmidt (Hamburg 1912–1994 Caracas, VE).
+The Architecture of an Artist” the Kunstmuseum Stuttgart dedicated its second exhibition to the artist Gertrud Goldschmidt (Hamburg 1912–1994 Caracas, VE).